Chien-Shiung Wu: Berkeley

 Wu completed her PhD in June 1940, and was elected to Phi Beta Kappa, the US academic honor society.
 In spite of Lawrence and Segrè's recommendations, she could not secure a faculty position at a university, so she remained at the Radiation Laboratory as a post-doctoral fellow.
 Because of her early achievements, the Oakland Tribune released an issue on her entitled "Outstanding Research in Nuclear Bombardments by a Petite Chinese Lady".
 The report quipped, A petite Chinese girl worked side by side with some top US scientists in the laboratory studying nuclear collisions.
 This girl is the new member of the Berkeley physics research team.
 Ms. Wu, or more appropriately Dr. Wu, looks as though she might be an actress or an artist or a daughter of wealth in search of Occidental culture.
 She could be quiet and shy in front of strangers, but very confident and alert in front of physicists and graduate students.
 China is always on her mind.
 She was so passionate and excited whenever "China" and "democracy" were referred to, as democracy meant so much in the 1940s.
 She is preparing to return and contribute to the rebuilding of China.
-Her plans would have to change when the Second World War began.
+Her plans changed when the Second World War began.

 World War II and the Manhattan Project

 Wu and Yuan were married at the home of Robert Millikan, Yuan's academic supervisor and the President of Caltech, on May 30, 1942.
 Neither the bride's nor the groom's families were able to attend due to the outbreak of the Pacific War.
 Wu and Yuan moved to the East Coast of the United States, where Wu became an assistant professor at Smith College, a private women's college in Northampton, Massachusetts, while Yuan worked on radar for RCA.
 She found the job frustrating, as her duties involved teaching only, and there was no opportunity for research.
 She appealed to Lawrence, who wrote letters of recommendation to a number of universities.
 Smith responded by making Wu an associate professor and increasing her salary.
 She accepted a job from Princeton University in New Jersey as the first female faculty member in the history of the physics department, where she taught officers of the navy.

 In March 1944, Wu joined the Manhattan Project's Substitute Alloy Materials (SAM) Laboratories at Columbia University.
 She lived in a dormitory there, returning to Princeton on the weekends.
 The role of the SAM Laboratories, headed by Harold Urey, was to support the Manhattan Project's gaseous diffusion (K-25) program for uranium enrichment.
-Wu worked alongside James Rainwater in a group led by William W. Havens, Jr., whose task was to develop radiation detector instrumentation.
+Wu worked alongside James Rainwater in a group led by William W. Havens Jr., whose task was to develop radiation detector instrumentation.